 - Secure or lock your mailbox.

-- Don't leave personal documents lying about the home or in the car.
-Store them safely, in a locked drawer, at all times.
+- Don't leave personal documents lying around the home or in the car.

 - Don't carry identification documents, such as a birth certificate or passport, unless you need them that day.

 A data breach is when personal or confidential information is accessed or used without authorisation.

 Report the crime to the police